-Src is a signaling molecule that localizes to the sub-membrane and was the first oncogene to be discovered.
-Normal tissues retain morphology by maintaining contact between neighboring cells via cell-cell junctions; however, cancer cells exhibit altered morphology (shown in Fig. 1) and undergo invasion and metastasis by secreting growth factors and proteases.
-Our laboratory has examined the role of Src as an activator of signaling pathways that control remodeling of the cytoskeleton, which contributes to motility by inducing morphological changes.
-In addition, Src is involved in cell membrane-mediated signaling pathways that promote expression of genes encoding proteases, thereby leading to malignancy.
-We aim to further elucidate the detailed molecular mechanisms by which Src affects cancer cell invasion and metastasis.
+Src is a signaling molecule that localizes to the sub-mem-Division of Cellular and Molecular Biology brane and was the first oncogene to be discovered.
+Normal tissues retain morphology by maintaining contact between Department of neighboring cells via cell-cell junctions; however, cancer Oncogene Research cells exhibit altered morphology (shown in Fig. 1) and undergo invasion and metastasis by secreting growth factors and proteases.
+Our laboratory has examined the role of Src Cancer develops due to accumulation of as an activator of signaling pathways that control remodeling mutations within a cell, which can then become of the cytoskeleton, which contributes to motility by inducing malignant through immortalization and transformorphological changes.
+In addition, Src is involved in cell mation.
+The malignant traits of cancer cells occur membrane-mediated signaling pathways that promote exas they evade cancer inhibitory mechanisms such as apoptosis and senescence and acquire capacipression of genes encoding proteases, thereby leading to ty for autonomous proliferation.
+In addition, cancer malignancy.
+We aim to further elucidate the detailed moleccells acquire invasive and metastatic characterisular mechanisms by which Src affects cancer cell invasion